yangao07/TideHunter/README.md

 TideHunter currently can only be built and run on Linux/Unix systems.

 ### <a name="build"></a>Building TideHunter
-It is recommended to download the latest release version of TideHunter from the [release page](https://github.com/yangao07/TideHunter/releases).
+It is recommended to download the latest release of TideHunter from the [release page](https://github.com/yangao07/TideHunter/releases).
 ```
 wget https://github.com/Xinglab/TideHunter/releases/download/v1.0/TideHunter.v1.0.tar.gz